zaydons/docker-caddy/README.md

 # Caddy
+> Archiving this repo until I can get time to fix all the Actions issues

 A powerful open source web server (with Linode, Cloudflare, & Route53 DNS support).

 - Built from the [offical caddy image](https://hub.docker.com/_/caddy) using the following Dockerfile.